 In the Library’s last Ways of Seeing event, Pulitzer Prize–winning author Hisham Matar invites us to slow down and look—patiently, deliberately, without distraction.
-Together, we will dwell with a single painting, allowing its details, textures, and silences to emerge over time.
+Together, we will dwell with a single painting — Titian’s Man with a Glove — allowing its details, textures, and silences to emerge over time.

-Turning to Man with a Glove by Titian, Matar draws on the sensibility of A Month in Siena, his luminous meditation on art and the human condition.
-What happens when we give a work of art our full attention?
+Drawing on the sensibility he brings to A Month in Siena, his luminous meditation on art and the human condition, Matar allows us to explore what happens when we give a work of art our full attention.
 What can sustained looking reveal about presence, vulnerability, and the passage of time?

 About the speaker: